Binance Market Update (2022-08-30)

 Binance

-The global cryptocurrency market cap now stands at $0.99T, up by 4.43% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.97T, down by -1.00% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include FIRO, BURGER, and LDO, up by 30%, 18%, and 17%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include LUNC, FIRO, and BURGER, up by 10%, 10%, and 9%, respectively.

 Top stories of the day: